 The following complications may occur due to uncontrolled or poorly managed asthma in children.

-- Permanent or lasting airway damages that increase the risk for pneumonia, gastroesophageal reflux, and obstructive sleep apnea
+- Permanent or lasting airway damage that increases the risk for pneumonia, gastroesophageal reflux, and obstructive sleep apnea

 - Severe asthma attacks